 The Regional Housing Needs Allocation (RHNA) is the minimum projection of additional housing units needed to accommodate projected household growth at all income levels by the end of the Housing Element's statutory period.
-Table 6-1 displays the City's projected housing needs in the 6th Cycle planning period.
-The City must plan to accommodate at least 189 units, 39 of which are for very low-income households.
+Table 6-1 displays the information that the City.
+The City must plan to accommodate 189 units, 39 of which are for very low-income households.